«

 5) Video from LinguaHealth with Dr. Brenda Gorman a speech-language pathologist.
 In this video she talks about the misconception many people have that a child with language impairments should only communicate in one language.

-I might be a little biased on these next two as I wrote them but I think I make a good point in them and included background information as well as my own theory theory on the subject. :)
+I might be a little biased on these next two as I wrote them but I think I make good points in them and included background information as well as my own theory on the subject. 🙂

 Evidence Based Proof

-In recent years have been some studies that disproof the notion that children with developmental disabilities or speech impairments should stop using their home language and focus only in one language.
+In recent years there have been some studies that disproof the notion that children with developmental disabilities or speech impairments should stop using their home language and focus only on one language.
 There still is a lot of research that needs to be done but this is a good start.

 8) Study: To Be or Not to Be Bilingual: Autistic Children from Multilungual Families by Tamar Kremer-Sadlik from the University of California, Los Angeles.
 This study states that there is not sufficient support to claim that multilingualism further harms language acquisition of language impaired/delayed children.
 Additionally it goes on to say that it is very important for children with ASD to speak the home language.